 If you enjoy bongs as much as I do, then there’s almost no better feeling then grabbing your favourite piece and busting out some ganja.
 I’ve had more bongs then I can count in my life, but I’m happy to say my current love “Marla” has been with me for over a year now.

 Glass pipes, bubblers, and bongs come and go like the wind.
 One day you have a beautiful blue bubbler in your hands, making huge smoke clouds and seemingly enjoying the hell out of its life.
 Next thing you know there’s a million pieces of glass on the ground and your cat has that evil look she’s so very fondly of throwing in your face.

-Although it can be a disheartening feeling to lose a member of the squad, they can usually be easily replaced for under a 100 bucks.
+Although it can be a disheartening feeling to lose a member of the squad, they can usually be easily replaced for under 100 bucks.
 Well, I can tell you this much, if I owned any of the bongs below you can guarantee I wouldn’t let anyone without bubble wrapped hands in a bouncy castle handle it.
 These are 10 of the craziest and most expensive bongs in the world.

 10. ME Glass X Blitzkriega Balloon Giraffe – $7,000

 I personally love giraffes and animal-shaped balloons.
 A balloon giraffe bong is truly the next level though.
 This beautiful piece by ME Glass X Blitzkriega is one of a kind, and always sure to start a conversation.

 9. Burtoni & Euphoria “Squid Chopper” Hybrid – $7,000

 Really the name says it all.
-The “Squid Chopper” is the cross between a sci-fi nightmare and thing of beauty.
+The “Squid Chopper” is the cross between a sci-fi nightmare and a thing of beauty.
 This piece will run you back a cool $7000, but you can never put a price on art.

 8. Scott Deppe’s Grateful 4 Mushrooms – $14,000